comp-journalism/commentIQ/README.md

 }
 ```

-(Get API code and get it running on your machine.
-Follow the instructions <a href="https://github.com/comp-journalism/commentIQ/tree/master/CommentAPIcode" target="_blank">here</a> )
+To install the API code and run it locally on your own server follow the instructions <a href="https://github.com/comp-journalism/commentIQ/tree/master/CommentAPIcode" target="_blank">here</a>